Anthony-J-Garot/snippets-front-end/README.md

 # High Level Look at the App

-## Started With a Query
+## Began With a Query

 I began by writing a query to pull all rows from the sqlite3 db used by the backend.
 A query is the simplest form of GraphQL.
 See AllSnippets/index.js for specifics.

-I put the Apollo client connection into a file called constants.js so that I could have one connection for multiple *pages*.
+I put the Apollo client connection into a file called ApolloClient.js so that I could have one connection for multiple *pages*.
 To have multiple pages, I needed to add routes.
 See the Routes section below.

-## Create Mutation
+## The Create Mutation was next

 This was the second proof of concept, which was a little more complex because of the creation of a form.
 I cobbled this